Arnab-31/Raffle-Bliss/Readme.md

 ### User Logout  - (POST) /logout

-Use - Logs out a user
+Use - Logs out a user.
 Protection - User must be authenticated

 Success Response
 ```
-{{
+{
     "msg": "Successfully logged out"
 }
 ```
 ### User Logout from All devices - (POST) /logoutAll

-Use - Logs out a user from all devices
+Use - Logs out a user from all devices.
 Protection - User must be authenticated